16 Royalty Party Themes

 16. The Great Knight’s Quest

 If you have a young boy celebrating a birthday, there are many ways that you can incorporate a royal theme into his celebration.
 One excellent idea is to form a Knight’s Quest in which he and his friends can participate.
-Depending on your level of creativity, you can devise all the challenges yourself of merely look to see what ideas are available online.
+Depending on your level of creativity, you can devise all the challenges yourself or merely look to see what ideas are available online.

-Themes like this work best when you have other parents to help and when you have a fun environment in which to play.
+Themes like this work best when you have other parents to help and a fun environment in which to play.
 Using some basic woodworking and costuming skills, you can create moats to cross, knights to fight, and challenges to overcome.
 From riddles and games to feats of strength and memory, you can keep your child and his friends entertained for hours with a little ingenuity.

 Final Thoughts